 An LLC is formed in the state in which it operates.
 An LLC is formed by filing Articles of Organization with the state in which you will be doing business.
 (A few states use a Certificate of Organization to form an LLC.)
 Although most states make it relatively easy to file LLC filing documents online, it's always best to have the help of an attorney to form an LLC.

 If your LLC does business in several states, you will need to set up a separate LLC registration in each state.
 The first, or main, LLC registration is called a domestic LLC, while the other state registrations are called foreign LLCs.

 Along with the required state formation application, an LLC also should have an operating agreement, which defines the purpose of the LLC, how its members work together, and many other details that describe what happens in certain circumstances.

 The owners of an LLC are called "members" rather than partners or shareholders.
-The members draw up an operating agreement (similar to a partnership agreement) by which they run the LLC.
+The members draw up an operating agreement by which the run the LLC (similar to a partnership agreement).
 An LLC can be owned by individuals, corporations, s corporations, other LLCs, trusts, and pension plans.

 In addition to being owned by one or more individuals, an LLC can also be owned by another business entity, including a corporation or another LLC.

 LLC owners are not employees, so they do not

 An LLC can be managed by either one (usually) owner or by a professional manager.
 If one of the owners is the manager, that person may receive pay as an employee.